Juanreyna3/ML-Pipeline-with-PySpark/README.md

 Description to be updated:

-Learn how to load your dataset in Spark and learn how to perform basic cleaning techniques such as removing columns with high missing values and removing rows with missing values.
-You will then create a machine learning pipeline with a random forest regression model.
-You will use cross validation and parameter tuning to select the best model from the pipeline.
-Lastly, you will evaluate your model’s performance using various metrics.
+Constructed a machine learning pipeline with a random forest regression model and used cross validation and parameter tuning to select the best model to evaluate from the pipeline.

 - loaded a dataset in PySpark
 - described and cleaned dataset